Incorporating Fixed-Pole Information in the Data-Driven Least Squares Realization Problem: Numerical Examples

 Now, consider the standard least squares problem where both poles can be chosen freely, i.e., we do not fix the pole $\pole[1]$ beforehand.
 The globally optimal solution, $\pole[1] = \num{-0.5351}$ and $\pole[2] = \num{0.9194}$, is found by solving a cubic two-parameter eigenvalue problem (via the S-GOR technique).
 The global minimum of this $n = 2$ fit, $\norm{\misfit}_2^2 = \num{3.8836}$, is smaller than the global minimum of the $n = 1$ fit with one given pole.

-The best model for both techniques (and the prefiltering approaches) is given in \cref{tab:overview}.
-Although (global) optimality is achieved in each intermediate step (the first $n = 1$ fit and the second $n = 2, m = 1$ fit), we observe that the $n$th order model obtained by concatenating the retrieved poles in FP-GOR differs from the globally optimal solution to the $n$th order S-GOR problem. \end{example}
+\Cref{tab:overview} contains the best model for each of the applied techniques.
+Although (global) optimality is achieved in each intermediate step (both for the $(n, m) = (1, 0)$ and $(n, m) = (2, 1)$ fit), we observe that the $n$th-order model obtained by concatenating the poles of FP-GOR differs from the globally optimal solution obtained via the S-GOR technique. \end{example}

-Notice that an optimal $n = 1$ fit as fixed pole does not automatically leads to an optimal higher-order fit.
-A similar conclusion could be seen when we start from an optimal $n = 1$ fit and recursively increase the degree by one.
-Recursively applying FP-GOR will not result as good results as directly using S-GOR. \Cref{ex:continuation} illustrates a broader principle: the fact that each intermediate step in a methodology is executed optimally does not necessarily imply that the overall sequence of steps constitutes an optimal procedure.
+\Cref{ex:continuation} illustrates a broader principle: the fact that each intermediate step in a methodology is executed optimally does not necessarily imply that the overall sequence of steps constitutes an optimal procedure.

-\begin{example} As a sanity check, we now perform an $(n, m) = (2, 1)$ estimate with one of the poles obtained form the S-GOR technique, i.e., $(n, m) = (2, 0)$.
+\begin{example} We now perform an $(n, m) = (2, 1)$ estimate with one of the poles obtained form the S-GOR technique, i.e., $(n, m) = (2, 0)$.
 We take $\pole[1] = \num{-0.5351}$ from \cref{tab:overview} and use the FP-GOR technique to determine a globally optimal estimate for $\pole[2]$.
-The result of solving~\eqref{eq:doublefirsystem} or~\eqref{eq:matrixpolynomial} is $\pole[2] = \num{0.9194}$, which is the same as the globally optimal result obtained via the S-GOR technique. \end{example}
+The result of solving~\eqref{eq:doublefirsystem} or~\eqref{eq:matrixpolynomial} is $\pole[2] = \num{0.9194}$, which coincides with the globally optimal result obtained via the S-GOR technique. \end{example}

-During the next example, we verify whether the motivation for the adapted methodology was correct: ``Does incorporating \textit{a priori} information about a subset of the poles lead to improved statistical accuracy w.r.t.~the estimates of the model-compliant data and/or the remaining poles?''
+During the next example, we verify whether the motivation for the adapted methodology was correct: ``Does incorporating \textit{a priori} information about a subset of the poles lead to an improved estimation w.r.t.~the underlying exact system output dynamics in a noisy context?''

-\begin{example} {\ensuremath{50}} {\ensuremath{16}} {\ensuremath{\{0.05, 0.15, \dots, 0.45\}}} {\ensuremath{-0.75}}
+\begin{example} {\num{50}} {\num{15}} {\ensuremath{\{0.05, 0.15, \allowbreak \ldots, 0.45\}}} {\ensuremath{-0.75}}

 Consider the third-order $n = 3$ autonomous dynamical model with poles $\pole[1,2] = e^{\pm 0.8j}$ and $\pole[3] = \statexpml$ defined by the state-space model $(\mt{A}, \mt{C})$: